Chola Navy: Vessels and weapons

 Very little information about Chola ships has survived.
 Because of this, the technique used for naval battles and how the battles were fought is unknown.
 R.C.
-Majumdar argues that the naval battles fought by Chola are basically land battles fought on ships, and the ships used were transports used for transporting the army.
+Majumdar argues that the naval battles fought by Chola were land battles fought on ships, and the ships used were transports used for transporting the army.
 It is also possible that the Cholas did not fight naval battles—the battles were fought on land.
 Despite their maritime connection, the Cholas left no traces of maritime or ship-related iconography, unlike the earlier Sathavahanas, Salankayanas, Kurumbas, and Pallavas.

 Rajendra Chola's inscriptions mentioned the term kalam, which is a usual term for a ship.
-Tamil inscription of 1088 from Barus, Sumatra, dated 1088 CE mentioned marakkalam (timber ship).
+A Tamil inscription from Barus, Sumatra, dated 1088 CE mentioned marakkalam (timber ship).
 The size of the ship and where it was constructed are unknown.
 A Tamil inscription of about 1200/1256 CE from Krishnapattinam, on the Andhra coast, mentioned several sea vessels: There are marakkalam, toni, kalavam, vedi, and padavu.
 Their size is not recorded, Y. Subbarayalu thinks that the marakkalam may have been the biggest since it was mentioned first, and it may be about 4 times bigger than padavu since it was charged 4 times the charge on padavu.
-The toni (also pronounced as dhony) was charged the same amount as marakkalam, but according to Subbarayalu they may be smaller than marakkalam in size.
+The Toni (also pronounced as dhony) was charged the same amount as marakkalam, but according to Subbarayalu they may be smaller than marakkalam in size.
 The dhony continued operating in the 19th century, plying the routes between Sri Lanka and Madras (Chennai).
 The dhony was 70 feet long, 20 feet wide, 12 feet deep, with no decks, and had one mast.

 Campaigns

-Chola military campaigns late 10th and early 11th centuries were in fact plundering raids.
-This is done to ensure the entry of spoils, which can be in the form of livestock, jewelry, and other forms of property.
+Chola military campaigns late 10th and early 11th centuries were plundering invasions and conquests.
+This is done to ensure the entry of spoils obtained from such conquests, which can be in the form of livestock, jewellery, and other forms of property.